WHAT IS GLAUCOMA

 When you choose your physician, they are usually the available eye specialists in your area.
 If you are already comfortable with your existing eye doctor, stay on.
 But if glaucoma is in the latter stages, you might have to seek recommendations for a glaucoma subspecialist.
 You might even need a team of medical and emotional support professionals and groups who will work with your main doctor.
 They could be low vision rehabilitation specialists, community support groups, and even your closest friends and family members.

-Glaucoma is a chronic disease that has to be managed over a lifetime.
-Discuss all treatment options whether it is managing your diagnosis with medication, or sometimes surgery is used.
-Determining which option is best for you should be discussed with your doctor at Vision Center of New York.
+Once diagnosed with Glaucoma, it’s time to manage your life with such a disease.
+Learn all you can about this disease, and find strategies with others to maintain a healthy lifestyle.
+Discuss all treatment options whether it is managing your diagnosis with medication, and sometimes surgery is used.
+Determining which option is best for you should be discussed with the doctors at Vision Center of New York.
 Along with treatment to protect your vision, you may need to make other daily adjustments to meet daily challenges.
 Try to maintain a healthy weight and normal blood pressure, control other medical conditions, and get daily exercise.
 Over time, you will learn the best ways to cope with glaucoma and lead a full and happy life.